 On specific topics: How much background do they give the audience?
 How much does the author assume their reader knows?
 What products or concepts feel traditional and which are pushing into new territory?
 What regulations or certifications are important?

 As for style: Are they using short sentences?
 Longer ones?
 Bulleted lists?
 Are specs and measurements important?

 While there’s no need to mimic content or style, a general sense of what’s expected in the industry will help get you in the right headspace.

 Here are six general engineering publications to start with:

 Looking for more information on choosing a topic or content type and how to structure your draft?
-Sign up for the webinar: B2B Content Writing 101 for Technology Companies.
+Take our free class: B2B Content Writing 101 for Technology Companies.